-Please refer to note 4(n) "revenue from contracts with customers" for accounting policy related to cost accrual and note 6(p) for the disclosure related to cost of the consolidated financial statements.
+Please refer to note 4(n) "revenue and cost recognition" for accounting policy related to cost accrual and note 6(q) for the disclosure related to cost of the consolidated financial statements.

 Description of key audit matter:

 The cost of the Group consists of local and international transportation cost.
 There is a risk in identifying the completeness of the accrual cost and the accuracy of the amount accrued.
 Therefore, the cost accrual is considered as one of our key audit matters in our audit.